Purchasing Radioactive Materials

 The purchasing of radioactive material at Wayne State University is coordinated by the Purchasing Dept. and the Office of Environmental Health & Safety.

-Only an approved Principle Investigator (PI) may order radioactive material
+Only an approved Principal Investigator (PI) may order radioactive material.
+For obtaining approval please visit online eprotocol system: https://ksprodweb.ovpr.wayne.edu/

-The procedure for ordering radioactive material on an EPO is as follows:
+The procedure for ordering radioactive material is as follows:

-- The PI (Principal Investigator) or designee shall call the Purchasing Dept. at 7-3734 and talk to a Buyer who handles radioactives.
+- The PI (Principal Investigator) or designee shall call the Purchasing Dept. at 7-3734 and talk to a Buyer who handles radioactive material.

 - The PI or designee shall supply the following information to the Buyer;